How Arts Help Kids Build Creativity, Teamwork, and Critical Thinking

 3. Connecting the Arts to the Real World

 The arts bridge abstract concepts to practical realities.
-For instance, learning rhythm in music links to math, while storytelling in drama enhances literacy.
+For instance, learning rhythm in music links to maths, while storytelling in drama enhances literacy.

 The Role of Teachers in Arts and Creativity